A WEEKLY podcast AND YOUTUBE SHOW FULL OF SIMPLE IDEAS FOR BETTER mental health and wellbeing

 What’s different about Let’s Talk About Mental Health?

-Let’s Talk About Mental Health is all about having open and honest conversations that are based on quality information combined with personal experience.
-Every episode is underpinned by research in order to share information which is easy to understand, so that you can make an informed decision about how you choose to manage your own mental health and wellbeing on a day-to-day basis.
+Let’s Talk About Mental Health is all about having straightforward conversations based on quality information combined with personal experience.
+It is underpinned by research in order to share information which is easy to understand, so that you can make an informed decision about how you choose to manage your own mental health and wellbeing on a day-to-day basis.

-Where can I access Let’s Talk About Mental Health programs/blog posts/etc?
+Where can I access Let’s Talk About Mental Health programs?

 Podcast: A weekly audio version of the program will be available for download every Monday morning (Australian time) on multiple podcast platforms including Spotify, Apple Podcasts, Google Podcasts, Pocket Casts, RadioPublic and Anchor.
 Additionally, an audio-only version is available on YouTube each week.
-The podcast launched on October 7, 2019; go to the Podcast page to find the link to your preferred platform.
+The podcast launched on October 7, 2019 and now has listeners in over 150 countries; go to the Podcast page to find the link to your preferred podcast service.

-Social Media: Let’s Talk About Mental Health is on Instagram and Facebook as @ltamhofficial, as well as Pinterest – use the embedded links here or at the bottom of this page to visit specific social media pages.
+Social Media: Let’s Talk About Mental Health is on Instagram and Facebook as @ltamentalhealth, as well as Pinterest – use the embedded links here or at the bottom of this page to visit specific social media sites.

 Who is behind Let’s Talk About Mental Health?

 Me!
-I’m Jeremy Godwin, an Australian author and speaker with first-hand experience of the challenges faced by people experiencing mental health issues.
-After experiencing a complete breakdown in late 2011 which extended into early 2012, I was left unable to work and had to leave my career in the corporate sector.
-At the time it seemed like the end of the world, and it very nearly was: I was severely depressed and anxious, suicidal, struggling to get through every day and, to top it all off, in nearly $100,000 of debt.
+I’m Jeremy Godwin, an Australian writer/speaker/coach/counsellor with first-hand experience of the challenges faced by those experiencing mental health issues.
+After experiencing a complete breakdown in late 2011/early 2012, I was left unable to work and had to leave my career in the corporate sector.
+At the time it seemed like the end of the world, and it very nearly was: I was severely depressed and anxious, suicidal, struggling to get through each day and, to top it all off, in nearly $100,000 of debt.

 What followed over the next few years was a journey through self-discovery.
-Along the way I discovered a passion for talking (and writing) about mental health and wellbeing, and I decided to follow my heart by starting a completely new chapter in my career.
+Along the way I discovered a passion for talking (and writing) about mental health and wellbeing, and decided to follow my heart by starting a completely new chapter in my career.
 I returned to tertiary study as a mature-age student so that I could better understand what happened to me and to develop the skills I needed to be able to help others, and began to work as a coach (I’m loathe to say ‘life coach’ because it’s become such a cliché, but that’s what I did).
-I completed an undergraduate degree in psychology/sociology, and now I talk and write about mental health and wellbeing full-time.
-I’m also about to start a post-grad degree in positive psychology because I really enjoy learning as much as I can about what makes us thrive and how we can improve our lives.
+I completed an undergraduate degree in psychology/sociology in 2017 and am currently studying to achieve formal recognition in counselling, and now I talk and write about mental health and wellbeing full-time.

-You can find out more about me, my work and my coaching services/public speaking at www.jeremygodwin.com.au.
+You can find out more about me and my work at www.jeremygodwin.com.au.

 Can I submit a question or topic idea to be talked about on the program/blog?

 Absolutely!
-Please submit your questions/topic ideas via social media (links at bottom of page).
-Note that I cannot provide one-on-one guidance, advice or counselling unless you are a coaching services client.
-See the Resources tab for a list of resources in most English-speaking countries, or visit the Coaching page for details of my services.
+Please submit your questions/topic ideas via social media.
+Note that I cannot provide one-on-one guidance, advice or counselling unless I am working with you as a coaching client.
+See the Resources tab for a list of resources in most English-speaking countries.

 Can you give me individual advice about treating my condition?

 In short, no. Sorry!
+I do work with clients one on one (see here) however I only provide personalised advice to clients who have entered into an arrangement with me.
 Let’s Talk About Mental Health is intended to provide general information and education about mental health and wellbeing; it is not intended as a substitute for professional treatment and its author does not provide treatment or individual guidance, advice or counselling.

-As much I would love to be able to help each and every person who asks for help with their mental illness, I am not a qualified medical professional (I would need another couple of years of study on top of what I’ve already done to do that!) and therefore I cannot effectively treat you.
+As much I would love to be able to help each and every person who asks, I am not a qualified medical professional (I would need another couple of years of study on top of what I’ve already done to do that!) and therefore I cannot effectively treat you.
 What I can do, however, is share practical advice (based on my personal experiences with depression and anxiety), combined with the knowledge I have gained from my recent/current professional studies in the field which will help you to manage your mental health and wellbeing on a day-to-day basis – think of Let’s Talk About Mental Health as one more tool in your wellbeing toolbox.

-For individual treatment of serious mental health issues, please see a health professional in your area.
+For individual treatment, please see a health professional in your area.
 If you are experiencing mental health issues then you really need to see a professional to make sure that you’re getting a proper diagnosis and proper treatment.
+Alternatively, you can review my Coaching page and if you would like to work with me 1:1 then get in touch and we can discuss.

 And seriously, if you’re worried about your mental health then go and see someone ASAP because these things can escalate very quickly – I went from stressed to suicidal in the space of just two weeks, so I know what I’m talking about.
 Your mental health is too important to WebMD this stuff, people!
 Go to the Resources tab for a list of resources in most English-speaking countries.